Predicting Better with Random Forests

 • These tuning parameters, broadly, balance predictive performance with the training data with how well the model will perform on new data

-• A boosted tree may achieve ev
+• A boosted tree may achieve even better performance

 • A Random forest is an extension of decision tree modeling whereby a collection of decision trees are sequentially estimated using training data - and validated/tested using testing data